 Others courts have found that if the officer has reasonable suspicion of DUI, but not probable cause for arrest, then the Defendant cannot be compelled to submit to FSEs.
 For these reasons, the results of the suspect’s performance on field sobriety exercises are only admissible at trial if the state proves the suspect’s voluntary consent to perform such exercises.

 If the officer has probable cause to arrest the suspect for DUI (before the suspect is requested or instructed to submit to FSEs), then the suspect can be compelled to perform such exercises.
 Under these circumstances, the suspect’s consent is immaterial.
 In those cases, the word “compel” simply means that if the suspect refuses to participate in field testing, then the refusal is admissible at trial.

-Consent is immaterial in the context of FSEs if the officer had “sufficient cause” to believe that the Defendant had committed a crime in the operation of a motor vehicle.
-The term “sufficient cause” meant “probable cause for arrest.”
+Consent is immaterial in the context of FSEs if the officer had “sufficient cause” to believe that the defendant had committed a crime in the operation of a motor vehicle.
+The term “sufficient cause” typically means “probable cause for arrest.”

 If the Court finds that the DUI enforcement officer did not have probable cause to arrest the suspect for DUI at the time he requested the suspect to submit to FSEs. then in order for the results of the suspect’s performance on the FSEs to be admissible at trial, the State has the burden of demonstrating that the suspect freely and voluntarily submitted to FSEs.

 The court will consider whether the suspect was told that he or she did not have to submit.
 If the Court concludes that the suspect’s submission to field sobriety exercises was not the product of free and voluntary choice, but rather, compliance with law enforcement directives, then the results of field sobriety exercises must be excluded.